Waxal-Multilingual/speech-data/collection/README.md

 ### Test your server locally

 To start a local server run ```npm start``` from ```speech-data/collection```.
+A sanity check will run to verify that the preliminary steps have all been completed and that your sheets have been set up correctly.
 Fix any errors that pop up until your server is running.
 Once the server is up, take note of the URL of the `start_flow` function.
 Example below: